Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

   - Improved login page with larger, more dynamic logo
   - Improved filter buttons with green outline for active state
   - Fixed filter drawer behavior to close when any filter button is clicked (including "Clear Filter")
+  - Enhanced search functionality with improved mobile responsiveness:
+    - Search bar now hides the logo on mobile when expanded to prevent overlap
+    - Search can be closed by clicking outside the search area
+    - Search icon maintains consistent positioning when search is closed
 - Journal entries display improvements
   - Entries now sorted chronologically with newest first
   - Smart date formatting (relative time for recent entries, date format for older entries)